Python

 packages

-By default, Grid Engine doesn’t initialize conda environments from a user’s .bashrc file.
+By default, Slurm doesn’t initialize conda environments from a user’s .bashrc file.

-To initialize conda, add the following line to your qsub submit script:
+To initialize conda, add the following line to your slurm submit script:

 eval "$(/usr/local/anaconda3/bin/conda shell.bash hook)"